Posted on December 16 2019

 - Train instead of working- out: Find that one activity you simply adore.
 Hold on here though, let me just say that weight training which is like my BAE, my anti- depressant, my escape from the world, my meditation, my everything took me a year to fall in love with!
-I went, sorry dragged myself to go to the gym 365 days at least against my will and many times cried about not knowing anything or being able to do much.
-Today, I look forward each day to escape from work and just train with loud headphones on or sessions with my training partner.
+I went, (sorry dragged myself) to go to the gym 365 days at least against my will and many times cried about not knowing anything or being able to do much.
+Today, I look forward each day to escape from work and just train with loud headphones on.
 But anything new will take you time.
-Don’t crossfit for 2 days and claim ‘this is not for me’ and jump to Zumba to claim again ‘I cannot dance’ to jump to something else.
+Don’t try CrossFit for 2 days and claim ‘this is not for me’ and jump to Zumba to claim again ‘I cannot dance’ to jump to something else.
 Give yourself time and be patient.
 Then training will become therapy and you do not have to drag yourself to workout.
 Athletes enjoy training and getting better at one skill.
 Sure there will be days you don’t want to get out of bed, we all have them, but 80% of days should be once where you jump out to go train.
 Honestly, if you give one year of your life to one activity, irrespective of what it is, you will fall in love with it.
 Just be consistent.

 - The number on the scale: Athletes are not obsessing over getting the number on the scale down or up.
 They are chasing goals bigger than that.
 They understand the number on the scale means nothing unless you feel healthy and fit.
-I can almost accurately tell you the number my weighing machine will show by the kind of week I have had and just placing my hands around and feeling my waist.
 Athletes chase the weight they are lifting, or the time the can complete a task in or how the mirror speaks to them.
 You could lose weight by going off food and water for a few days.
-Sure the number on the scale will go down but thats not positive results.
+Sure the number on the scale will go down but thats not a positive results.
 Seasonal dieters only chase the scale while athletes train with bigger goals in mind.

-- Outweighing one while compensating the other: Seasonal dieters will try to eat lesser and lesser calories but not workout or try to over train but not eat right.
+- This or that approach Seasonal dieters will try to eat lesser and lesser calories but not workout or try to over train but not eat right.
 Athletes understand that the body needs right fueling, right supplementation, right rest and right amount of training all in proportion with one another.
-You cannot outweigh one for the other.
-Fat loss/ gain is much more than calories- in and calories- out.
+You cannot outdo one for the other.
+Fat loss/ muscle gain is much more than calories- in and calories- out.
 A donut will take you 75 minutes of brisk walking to burn out.
 Do we even think we can burn out everything we eat?
 Exercise helps build muscle mass and the increase in muscle mass boosts your metabolism.
 In order to recover your body from wear and tear of muscles during exercise, your body burns calories also.
 To repair and build you need to fuel right.
 This is how you achieve long- term sustainable results.
 One is dependent on the other.
-Athletes understand this and don’t try to outweigh one with the other.
+Athletes understand this and don’t try to outdo one with the other.

 In closing make sustainable and small lifestyle changes instead of fast but short lived changes.
 Aim to be an athlete and not a seasonal dieter.